-Though the term “herd mentality” is often met with criticism, it simply means that you are a part of a larger group in terms of your opinions and actions.
-If we stop and think about it, we’re all apart of a herd in one way or another.
-Some of us are Republicans, some are Democrats, some are punks, some are religious, and the list goes on.
+The term “herd mentality” simply means you are a part of a larger group in terms of your opinions and actions.
+If we stop and think about it, we’re all a part of a herd in one way or another.
+Some of us are Republicans, some are Democrats, some are punks, some are religious.
+The list goes on.

 The concept of herd mentality is anything but new.
-Yet, it’s likely very few of us ever stop to consider why we conform to a group.
+Yet, very few of us stop to consider why we conform to a group.
 Or why we obey authority.
 Or how these roles affect our behaviors.

 The Acceptance of Social Influence

-Have you ever stopped to consider why you accept social influences without second thought?
-We encounter these influences constantly and, yet, most of the time we don’t question it.
+Have you ever stopped to ask why you accept social influences without a second thought?
+We encounter these influences constantly.
+Yet, most of the time we don’t question it.

-For example, when you’re hired on a new job, you’re likely going to do whatever it takes to please your supervisor.
-Or, if you make a new group of friends, you’ll most likely adopt (or, at least, play along with) their opinions and perspectives.
+For example, when you’re hired for a new job, most will do whatever it takes to please your supervisor.
+Or if you make a new group of friends, there’s a chance you’ll adopt (or play along with) their opinions and perspectives.

-Though reasons can be found for every particular situation in which we conform to a herd, it begs the question, why do we conform to the herd in the first place?
+Though reasons can be found for every situation in which we conform, it begs the question: why do we conform to the herd in the first place?

 Confirmation

-Psychologists have observed that the role of acceptance is extremely important to most individuals.
-Beyond the group itself, humans are practically conditioned to seek out confirmation for their beliefs and actions.
+Psychologists have observed the role of acceptance is vital to most people.
+Beyond the group itself, humans are conditioned to seek confirmation for their beliefs and actions.
 Simply put, we want to feel good about ourselves and our decisions. ¹

 So, we hop on a bandwagon and participate in behaviors that complete our identity.
-For example, fans of a sports team are bound to wear the same clothing as the teams they’re apart of.
-Or, in a group of friends, it’s possible for them to wear similar clothing for the sake of feeling as though they belong.
+For example, sports fans are bound to wear the same clothing as the teams they support.
+Or, in a group of friends, they may wear similar clothing for the sake of feeling as though they belong.

 Cooperation

-Out of our desire for acceptance, we’re also looking for something more within a group.
-Namely, to share and experience similar ideas and situations.
-In other words, we want to cooperate with people to achieve a shared goal – whatever that may be. ²
+Our desire for acceptance comes with the fact that we crave to share similar ideas and experience situations.
+In other words, we want to cooperate with people to achieve a shared goal. ²

+Such thinking goes beyond us.
 In many groups, cooperation is key to success.
 For example, let’s take a charity group located in a small community whose goal is to improve their environment.
-One way they may go about doing this is by picking up litter along a highway.
+One way they may do this is by picking up litter along a highway.

-Such a goal cannot be accomplished by an individual – or, at least, it’d be much more difficult.
-Therefore, a herd mentality is necessary for cooperation.
+An individual cannot accomplish this goal alone.
+Or, at least, it’d be much more difficult.
+Therefore, a herd mentality is necessary to achieve something from a larger picture.

 Collective Thought

 Still, even though cooperation can have a lot of positive effects, it’s not without its negatives.
-One of the biggest downsides to herd mentality that psychologists have observed is it almost forces people into collective thought (sometimes referred to as “group-think”).
+One of the biggest downsides is it almost forces people into collective thought (sometimes referred to as “group-think”).

-Through collective thought, everyone involved will develop a select set of convictions and actions.
-Most of the time, in order to further pursue their goals.
+Collective thought is when everyone involved develops a select set of convictions and actions.
+Most of the time, to further pursue their goals.

-This is due to the fact that critical thinking allows us to identify and evaluate our values and behaviors and, through this, change when conditions require us to.
+Still, one person’s decisions should determine a group’s.
+Critical thinking allows us to identify and evaluate our values and behaviors.
+Through this, we can change when conditions require us to and grow as individuals.

 Unity

-However, one of the greatest accomplishes of herd mentality is it allows a society to flourish without the risk of negative actions being taken upon by individuals.
+One of the greatest accomplishments of herd mentality is it allows a society to flourish.
+And it does so without the risk of negative actions being taken by individuals.

 This can be acutely observed in laws and regulations.
-Broader laws, such as the prohibition of violence and theft, protect everyone within a community, state, or country.
-Such laws also allow us to continue pursuing society without finding ourselves in risk of danger.
+Broader laws, such as the prohibition of violence and theft, protect everyone within a community.
+Such laws also allow us to continue pursuing society with less risk of danger.

-Still, in order for these laws to work, herd mentality must be enacted.
-We all must conform to these laws and regulations as normal and, as individuals, we all must act accordingly.
+Still, for these laws to work, a herd mentality must be enacted.
+We all must agree to these laws and regulations as normal and, as individuals, act accordingly.

 Why Do We Conform?

-When looking at aspects of herd mentality such as unity, we can pull apart a lot of positive aspects of this way of thinking.
-But psychologists aren’t necessarily interested in the positives.
-In fact, most research conducted seeks out how herd mentality is puts people at a disadvantage.
+When looking at aspects of herd mentality, we can pull apart a lot of positive aspects of this way of thinking.
+However, psychologists aren’t always interested in the positives.
+In fact, most research seeks out how herd mentality can be disadvantageous.

-Behaviors such as those mentioned above are often associated with cults where the authority of the group has complete manipulation over the individual’s beliefs and actions.
-However, these disadvantages can play out on nation-wide scales.
+Behaviors such as these are often associated with cults where the authority of the group has manipulation over the individual’s beliefs and actions.
+However, these disadvantages can play out on a nationwide scale.

 Of course, it can’t be overlooked that many Germans simply conformed to Hitler’s beliefs.
 But why would they do so even if they internally questioned the authenticity of such beliefs?